GFDRR/rdl-standard/docs/guides/preparation.md

 ### Thematic grouping
 The main thematic groupings in loss data are:
-* Hazard type: there may also be a multi-hazard loss metric included.
+- **Hazard type**: there may also be a multi-hazard loss metric included.
   - **Asset type / sector**: e.g. Structure, Content, Product / Residential, Commercial
-* Year or period: e.g. historical (2020), projections (2040-2060), etc.
+    - **Year or period**: e.g. historical (2020), projections (2040-2060), etc.

 ### Geographic grouping
-Losses can be provided as:
-- disaggregated
-- usually aggregated at national or subnational administrative level (ADM2, ADM1, or ADM0).
+Losses are usually aggregated at national or subnational administrative level (ADM2, ADM1, or ADM0) or for a multi-country region.
-Losses can also be provided per asset (e.g. individual buildings or raster footprints) but it is not usual, although these files are usually being generated by the risk analysts.
+Losses can also be provided per asset (e.g. individual buildings or raster footprints) but it is not usual, although these files are usually generated by the risk analysts.

 ### Packaging recommendation
 Strategy depends on the data format and size:
-- if data consists of one or more table datasets, it is usually a good idea to group it together into one `excel` file;
+- if data consists of one or more table datasets, it is usually a good idea to group it together into one `excel` file so users can access all of the losses at once;
 - if data consists of one or more vector datasets representing national or subnational boundary levels, these can be grouped into one `geopackage` file;
 - if data consists of multiple granular spatial data, it might be packed as individual or multiple layers (depending on the size of individual layers)

 In either case, we recommend grouping exposure data using the following hierarchy:
 - **Hazard type**
   - *Country*
    - **Exposure category**
     - *Sub-type*
      - Year or period

 For example:

 ```
 <project_name>
- └── Vulnerability
+ └── Loss
     ├── <Hazard1>
     │  ├── <Country> (skip if global function)
     │  │  ├── <Exposure_category1>